feint5k/Advanced-MathWordProblem-Solver/readme.md

 - T-RNN and baselines: Contains the code for T-RNN and baseline models.

 ### Implementation:
 The project is implemented in a Python 3.6 or above environment using Pytorch.
-T-RNN code is
+T-RNN code is replicated and further implementations for Math23K are added.
+Data replication and raw Dolphin18k data processing have been tackled as well.

+## References:
+[1] Lei Wang, D